BrunaLab/LAS6292_DataManagement/content/post/class-sessions/02_class.md

 What steps should Robin take in the field to safeguard the data collected in the field?

-## In-class assignment/Homework
+## IN-CLASS ASSIGNMENT

+**This week’s assignment is designed to:** **(A)** get you thinking critically about your own data backup and security procedures, and based on that reflection **(B)** prepare a data backup plan (if you already have one you can answer the questions below based on that plan).  **The assignment comes in three parts:**

+###  Part 1
-###  Data Protection & Backup Interview

-Please ask each other these questions and then briefly discuss and summarize the responses.
+**Data Protection & Backup Interview:** Please ask your partner these questions, then briefly discuss and summarize the responses.
 Keep the answers anonymous.
 The goal is to document the range of answers to these questions, so you can summarize or give more detailed answers about individuals as needed.

 1. Does your advisor / lab / research group have formal policies that govern your data storage, protection, and backup?